January 25, 2020

 The most important thing you can do is to dissect your PS completely, research more about the topics you have mentioned to the point where you will not be bothered by questions about what you have written.
 Even for Liverpool, who does not read your personal statement, brushing will help, because you can always mention everything that was there.

 Questions about current affairs are important (especially if something big in the news can be related to everything you mention in your PS).
 There is a multitude of news websites on the subject, so read!
 It does not have to be specific for the veterinarian.
 The general scientific news is certainly relevant, and advances in human medicine often have veterinary links.
 Be sure to read some articles a few times a week.
-When you see the practice, see if you can take some copies of Veterinary Times.
+When you see the practice, see if you can take some copies of the Veterinary Times.
 The RVC has free podcasts that can be interesting, such as Farming Today (available for free on iTunes every day).

 Here Are Some Examples of Problems to Solve: